Northern Madagascar Madagascar Travel Guide

 If fortunate, you might witness a local "tromba" (spirit possession) ceremony.
 These are private events requiring extreme sensitivity and local permission.

-Donia Music Festival (May/June): A large international music festival held annually, attracting artists from the Indian Ocean region.
+Donia Music Festival (May/June): A major international music festival held annually, attracting artists from the Indian Ocean region.
 Fisemana (Royal Bathing Ceremony): A traditional Sakalava ceremony held every five years in Mahajanga, with spiritual ties to Nosy Be.
 Check local calendars.

 Engage in tourism that supports local communities and respects cultural heritage.
 Choose reputable tour operators.